- Getting needed medical care >>

 Antibody home test kits:

-Commercially available test kits, such as those that can be ordered online and performed at home, have not been approved or validated by the U.S. Food and Drug Administration (FDA).
+Commercially available home testing kits, such as those that can be ordered online, have not been approved or validated by the U.S. Food and Drug Administration (FDA).
 Initial evaluation of the tests show specificity lower than 50%, with the highest at about 80%.
 Specificity is the ability to correctly detect the COVID-19 antibody.

 This means that home test kits have a high rate of both false positives and false negatives.
 FCN’s Chief Medical Officer, Jim Hopper MD, recommends waiting for an FDA-approved test.
 “Any available antibody test kit that can be used at home is – at best – as likely to misidentify prior infection as it is to correctly identify it.”